ConfusedVorlon/HSTableView/README.md

             table += row
         }

+        // Section
-        //Nil title for section makes the header invisibile section=self.table.addSection(nil)
+        // Nil title for section makes the header invisibile
+        // styleAfterCreate handler used to set custom background and override label colours
+        //
+        section=self.table.addSection(nil)
         for i in 1...2 {
             let row=HSTVRowInfo(title:"Section with no header \(i)")